 If the site of origin is selected before importing the file, and no Stock lot column is selected, the software will book imported items by FIFO.
 If a stock lot does not cover the required quantity, the available quantity is booked, and a new line is added for the next lot.
 This is done until the whole required quantity is booked.

-Because of the technical reason, it is not possible to keep the usual stock lot number after transfer.
-If you need to keep a lot number the same after transfer to new stock, use the following workflow:
+Because of technical reasons, it is not possible to keep the same stock lot number after transfer.
+A new target lot will be created.
+If you need to keep a batch number the same after transfer to new stock, use the following workflow:

 - Create an additional custom field for your stock lots.
-Make that custom field Persistent.
-Custom fields for Stock Lots can be Persistent, or not.
+Make that custom field "Persistent = Yes".
 It means that custom field values will be transferred to a new stock lot, that is created automatically as a result of a transfer order or rejection during an inspection.

-- Enter the number of the lot manually there.
-This number will be saved when the system will create a new lot after transfer.
+- Enter the number of the batch there.
+This number will be automatically copied when the system will create a new lot after transfer.